 - heavy or prolonged menstruation

 - severe cramping or pelvic pain during menstruation

 - growth or tenderness in the lower abdomen

 Adenomyosis can be treated with medications.
 In severe cases, it can be treated with a hysterectomy.

 Pelvic inflammatory disease

-Pelvic inflammatory disease (PID) is caused by sexually transmitted bacteria that infects the female reproductive organs.
+Pelvic inflammatory disease (PID) is caused by bacteria that infect the female reproductive organs.
 These bacteria can spread from your vagina to your uterus, ovaries, or fallopian tubes.

 PID may cause no signs or only mild symptoms.
-Symptoms include:
+Symptoms can include: